thradams/cake/manual.md

 ### C23 Make false and true first-class language features

 When compiling to C89 bool is replaced by unsigned char,  true by 1 and false by 0.
-(I am considering adding an extra header file in C89 with bool definition.)

 When compiling to C99 and C11 bool is replaced with **_Bool**, true is replaced with `((_Bool)1)` and false with **(_Bool)0)**

 https://www.open-std.org/jtc1/sc22/wg14/www/docs/n2935.pdf